 - Students’ requests can be online or printed form.

-- Include information to inform students and parents of unique programs/opportunities.
+- Include information to inform students and parents of unique programs/opportunities, including pathways and career tech options.

 STEP 8: Establish student database.

-- Numbering system reflects specific department, course number and cohort.
+- Numbering system reflects specific department, course number and cohort or pathway.

-- Database becomes a dynamic counseling and administrative document that is constantly updated throughout the remainder of the school year and summer.
+- Database becomes a dynamic counseling and administrative tool that is constantly updated throughout the remainder of the school year and summer.

 - Database is initial step for decisions about courses to be offered, sections needed, and teachers required in cohort and/or department.